 Can You Give Your Dog Hemp Oil for Humans?

-If you have a bottle of hemp or CBD oil in your pantry, you might be tempted to give it to your dog.
+If you have a bottle of hemp oil in your pantry, you might be tempted to give it to your dog.
 However, hemp oil for humans isn’t suited to your dog’s unique biology.
 Giving them your hemp oil probably won’t kill them, but it might not give them the maximum health benefits.
 Additionally, your dog might not like the taste since it was made with the human palate in mind.